galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 <!-- Intro to phylogenetic networks as an alternative to trees -->

 Perhaps surprisingly, phylogenetic estimation doesn't have to start with a tree.
-Instead you can start with *phylogenetic networks*.
+Instead you can start with a *phylogenetic network*.

 Phylogenetic networks have two purposes:

-(i) to show an estimate of the evolutonary history that is not strictly branching, so, involving horizontal gene transfer or hybridisation events.
+(i) to show an estimate of the evolutionary history that is not strictly branching, so, involving horizontal gene transfer or hybridisation events.

  or